ExecutiveOrder6102/ruby-rails-docker-compose-template/README.md

 However pipelines should be getting their variables elsewhere via secrets etc.

-### Running make build
+### Running make init

 #### Creating Templates
-So running `BUILD_ENV=local make build` will kick off creating template files for you, this will create a local.env file in the root of the repo, as well as create:
+So running `BUILD_ENV=local make init` will kick off by creating template files for you, this will create a local.env file in the root of the repo as well as create:
 - `.docker/pgadmin/pgpass`
 - `.docker/pgadmin/servers.json`